RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_GlycanTreeModeler_type.md

 --Residue Selection--

  You do not need a ResidueSelector passed in.
 It will select all glycan residues automatically.
  However, if you do, you must only pass in glycan residues.
 See the GlycanResidueSelector and the GlycanLayerSelector  for a very easy way to select specific glycan trees and residues.

-References and author information for the GlycanTreeModeler mover:

-GlycanTreeModeler Mover's author(s):
-Jared Adolf-Bryfogle, Institute for Protein Innovation (IPI), Boston, MA [jadolfbr@gmail.com]

 ```xml
 <GlycanTreeModeler name="(&string;)" refine="(false &bool;)"